When girls and women step up and insist their voices are heard, they change themselves and they change the world.

 Supplemental and educational materials

-We will create a collection of resources that can help get conversations started.
+Additional funding will allow us to create a collection of resources that can help get conversations started.
 These materials will also serve as inspirational tools that people can use to get ideas about how to impact their communities and get involved in existing movements.
 The supplemental materials can be in the form of lesson plans, discussion guides, links to partner organizations, etc.